 Teach Them When You Sit

 I love the book of Deuteronomy.
-Not necessarily for its copious detail but for the concept behind the book.
+Not merely for its detail but for the concept behind the book.
 Deuteronomy is essentially one big study hall.
 Moses is the teacher and the children of Israel are the students.
 The wilderness east of the Jordan River is their classroom.
-And there they assemble to review God’s expectation of them before conquering the Promised Land.
+And there they assemble to review God’s requirement of them before conquering the Promised Land.

 It had taken 40 years and two generations to get to this place.
 All the adults who had experienced the Exodus – except for Joshua and Caleb – were dead.
 Their children, determined to pass the test that their parents had failed, sat on the verge of an expectant promise to listen, to learn and to choose obedience over disobedience – life over death.
 Their teacher Moses, ever steadfast and having only a few weeks to live, is exhaustive in his review and admonition